Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Charge conjugation

 These Poisson brackets are consistent, up to a different normalization, with the ones found in~\cite{kDiscrete1} and~\cite{JurekAndreaDiscrete}.

-Now that we have been able to calculate the explicit expression of the Lorentz charges (sec.~\ref{sec:Lorentz charges}), we can easily obtain also the Lorentz charges $\mathcal{M}_j^C$ and $\mathcal{N}_j^C$ for the action~(\ref{eq-lc}), which turn out just to be the sums of the charges~(\ref{rotation charge}) and (\ref{boost charge}) with (\ref{rotation charge S2}) and (\ref{boost charge S2}) respectively, and are manifestly ${\cal C}$-invariant.

 However, if one now uses~(\ref{eq-poisson-c}) to compute the algebra of the charges $\mathcal{P}_\mu^C$, $\mathcal{M}_k^C$ and $\mathcal{N}_j^C$, one finds that the brackets do not close, in the sense that it is not possible to express them just in terms of the charges themselves, and in particular they do not reproduce the Poincar\'e algebra.
 This indicates that the relativistic symmetries are broken.
+This is complementary to what was obtained in~\cite{kDiscrete1,JurekAndreaDiscrete}, where the charges associated to~(\ref{eq-lc}) were Poincar\'e invariant, but broke $\cal C$ invariance (even if the starting Lagrangian~(\ref{eq-lc}) is manifestly $\cal C$ invariant).

 A tentative explanation for this puzzling fact can be given in terms of the transformation properties of $p_\mu$ and $S(p_\mu)$ under $\kappa$-Poincar\'e.
 Since the $a_\mathbf{p}$ and $b_{\mathbf{p}}$ sectors are independent, we can interpret the algebra of charges for $\mathcal{S}(\phi^\dagger,\phi)$ as the fact that $p_\mu$ transforms as a vector under Lorentz transformations $L_{\rho\sigma}$, while $S(p_\mu)$ transforms as a vector under antipodes of Lorentz transformations $S(L_{\rho\sigma})$ in the Hopf-algebraic sense (this was already noticed in~\cite{JurekMicheleDiscrete}).